 Tuesday, June 26, 2001

-The lawyer for Ms. White 's husband acknowledged his client is under investigation but insisted he was not involved.
+The trooper's lawyer acknowledged his client is under investigation in the shooting but said he wasn't involved.

 Bernita White, 41, was shot once in the heart Saturday while walking with her daughter and friends at the Potter Park Zoo.
 There were hundreds of people in the park, and witnesses reported hearing one or two shots although no one reported seeing the shooter, police said.

 White's mother, Barbara Sims, 67, died of a heart attack when she was told of her daughter's death, police said.

 White's husband, Artis, a state police detective sergeant, had dropped off his wife and daughter at the park and arrived half an hour after the shooting expecting to pick them up, police said.

 White had filed for divorce from her husband last month, although the couple still lived together, said his attorney, David Clark.